outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - give example of mathematized insight path
+    - formatting with math interface structures & values
+      - standardize variables with types to differentiated clusters
+      - compress variables with randomness injections to lower dimenesional representations
+    - connect variables once formatted using adjacent/interim dimensions that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem

   - organize examples in indexes